-- b.
+- a.
+The permittee shall meet all requirements under 40 CFR 60, Subpart OOOOa, Section §60.5497a applicable to the collection of fugitive emissions components located at the compressor station; - b.
 The permittee shall install, maintain, and operate all above-ground piping, valves, pumps, etc. that service lines in the transport of potential sources of regulated air pollutants to prevent any substantive fugitive escape of regulated air pollutants.
 Any above-ground piping, valves, pumps, etc. that shows signs of excess wear and that have a reasonable potential for substantive fugitive emissions of regulated air pollutants shall be replaced; - c.
-The number of compressor blowdowns, station shutdown vents, filter maintenance releases, and pigging events at the facility shall not exceed 24, 1, 2, and 3, respectively.
+The number of compressor blowdowns, compressor startups, station shutdown vents, and pigging events at the facility shall not exceed 132, 132, 2, and 52, respectively.
 Compliance with this annual limitation shall be determined using a twelve (12) month rolling total.
 A twelve (12) month rolling total shall mean the sum of the events from the previous twelve (12) consecutive calendar months.
-However, in lieu of the event limits given in this section, if the permittee can accurately determine the quantity of gas released during each event, the permittee may show compliance with 4.1.10(c) by limiting total annual gas released to less than 1,402 mscf; and - d.
+However, in lieu of the event limits given in this section, if the permittee can accurately determine the quantity of gas released during each event, the permittee may show compliance with 4.1.12(c) by limiting total annual gas released to less than 3,485 mscf; and - d.
 The permittee shall develop a plan to limit the duration of any unforeseen release of natural gas by responding to the event in a reasonable time frame.
 This plan will include the placement of visible contact information at the facility for public reporting such an event.
 This plan shall be submitted to the DAQ prior to startup of the facility. - 4.1.13.
-The permittee shall meet all applicable requirements, including those not specified above, as given under 45CSR2, 45CSR6, 40 CFR 60, Subpart JJJJ, and Subpart OOOO, and 40 CFR 63, Subpart HH and Subpart ZZZZ.
+The permittee shall meet all applicable requirements, including those not specified above, as given under 45CSR2, 45CSR6, 40 CFR 60, Subpart JJJJ, and Subpart OOOOa, and 40 CFR 63, Subpart HH and Subpart ZZZZ.
 Any final revisions made to the above rules will, where applicable, supercede those specifically cited in this section. - 4.1.14.
 Operation and Maintenance of Air Pollution Control Equipment.
 The permittee shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in Section 1.0 and associated monitoring equipment in a manner consistent with safety and good air pollution control practices for minimizing emissions, or comply with any more stringent limits set forth in this permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.